P05A1

 Open circuit in the cruise control switch resistor ladder network.

-Cruise control switch assembly internally open or failed.
+Cruise control switch assembly internally failed or stuck.

-Broken wire in the signal circuit between the switch and PCM.
+Broken wire in the signal circuit between the switch and the module.

-Intermittent open connection in the clock spring assembly.
+Intermittent open or short in the clock spring assembly.

-Corroded or loose connector allowing the signal wire to float high.
+Corroded or loose connector allowing the signal to float high.

 Damaged wiring harness from steering column chafing.